 The goal of all who are associated with the Ronald McDonald House of Tulsa is to make a family’s stay as easy and uncomplicated as possible.
 Although our residents are going through a very traumatic time in their lives, no counseling is offered by the staff or volunteers.
 These services, along with medical services, are provided to the family by area institutions and professionals.
-A good volunteer, like a good friend, is always helpful as an understanding listener and must always respect the confidentiality of what is overheard or told to them.
+A good volunteer, like a good friend, is always an understanding listener and must always respect the confidentiality of what is overheard or told to them by our guests.

 As a volunteer for the Ronald McDonald House, you will find that the majority of the work here calls for good old common sense and the willingness to give a little of yourself.

 In order to make your experience as a volunteer a good one, as well as provide a supportive atmosphere within the House, our qualifications are:

 - Flexibility (must be able to deal with a variety of people and situations.)

 - Must have a desire to help those in need

 - Must have a willingness to share skills and interests

 - Must understand the need for respect of others

 If you can look at this list and say, “That’s me!” – come join us!!
 Share the spirit of the Ronald McDonald House of Tulsa.

 The role of an In-House Volunteer is to help the staff with the daily operations of the House and provide hospitality and a caring atmosphere for our guests.
 As a volunteer, you will be asked to do various tasks and your responsibilities may vary from time to time.
 Keep in mind that the comfort of our guests depends a lot on YOU, the volunteer.